tydevelopes/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### 11-lists
 list all files, including hidden ones, in the current directory the parent of the working directory and the /boot directory (in this order), in long format

+### 12-file_type
+prints the type of the file named iamafile in /tmp